 Love goes before Needs

-There are many things we like, but only want a few of those things.
-And there are things we need that must be prioritized over wants.
-But, above all else we should spend on what we love.
+There are many things I like, but only actually want a few of those things.
+And there are things I need that must be prioritized over my likes.
+But, above all else, I and you should spend on what we love.

-There's a caveat to this example.
-In some cases, buying the BMW you love (may be affordable) could take you away from creating a life you actual love.
+There’s a caveat to this example.
+In some cases, buying the BMW you love (maybe affordable) could take you away from creating a life you actually love.
 You have to align your spending to what matters most to you.

 Mindfulness is knowing what you love

 Being money mindful is awareness of a vision for your life and understanding your financial situation.
 This is true: you work to earn money to spend money.

 Are you spending that money on things you love?